dustedmtl/lastu/README.md

  - person, number and plural/single
  - derivatives and clitics
  - possessive suffix
- - verb tense and finiteness
+ - verb mood, tense and finiteness

 ## Input and output